kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 Debugging unikernels _can be_ a complex task, and the lack of GDB/IDE debugging is often cited as a shortcoming of the unikernel approach.

 Kontain supports _full GDB debugging_, including the use of GDB-based IDEs.
 For example, you can use Visual Studio Code debugger support to debug C++ code running as a Kontain unikernel.
-For interpreted languages, such as JS (in node.js) and Python, you can use native debuggers (e.g. `node --inspect` or `python -m pdb`) by connecting to the interpreter running as a unikernel.
+For interpreted languages, such as Javascript (in node.js) and Python, you can use native debuggers (e.g. `node --inspect` or `python -m pdb`) by connecting to the interpreter running as a unikernel.

 The Kontain Monitor (KM) is responsible for creating a VM and running a workload unikernel in the VM.
 KM implements a built-in GDB server, so the GDB client is actually talking to KM, as shown in Figure 1.
-KM fully controls execution of the workload--starting, stopping, memory inspection, breakpoints, etc.--and it provides workload in-VM information to the GDB client.
+KM fully controls execution of the workload—starting, stopping, memory inspection, breakpoints, etc.—and it provides workload in-VM information to the GDB client.

 ![Kontain GDB Server](https://github.com/kontainapp/km/blob/kreative-kat/docs/docs/images/image3.png)